Eating for Healthy Breastfeeding Women/Ngā Kai Totika mā te Ūkaipō

 - Calcium is also found, in lower amounts, in foods such as wholegrain bread, broccoli, canned salmon, canned sardines, spinach, baked beans and tofu.

-- If you are drinking soy milk, choose one that is calcium-fortified (check the label).
+- If you are drinking non-dairy milks, eg, soy, oat or nut milk, choose one that is calcium-fortified (check the label).

-- If you follow a vegan diet, check that your soy milk has vitamin B12 in it.
+- If you follow a vegan diet, check that your non-dairy milk has vitamin B12 in it.

-Have at least three servings each day of milk or milk products, preferably reduced- or low-fat products.
+Have at least two servings each day of milk or milk products, preferably reduced- or low-fat products.

 Serving size examples